notfundamental/HFF-18-Mass-Density-Maps/README.md

 Not a modelling bias (CATS uses parametric + non-parametric, Sharon uses parametric, Glafic uses different assumptions).

 The existence of a shared, repeated curvature feature in the outskirts of massive clusters is an observational result, independent of theoretical interpretation.
+**License**

+MIT License.
-results used in paper available here: 10.5281/zenodo.17178819.
+CATS, Sharon, and Glafic κ-maps remain the property of their respective authors; only derived quantities appear here. results used in paper available here: 10.5281/zenodo.17178819.
 Feedback to GRTT@axworthy.net